Tom-Marvolo/cron_based_app/README.md

 When the same service is called from cron-based service the returned entity has  transition filed eq `null`

-So the same service method  behaves differently if it's call from rest controller and if it's called cron service.
+So the same service method  behaves differently if it's called from rest controller and if it's called cron service.
 #
 #### preparetion work